Show All Answers

 We have tried to make the site as intuitive and user-friendly as possible, and we welcome your feedback!
 Library Homepage

+You may park overnight unless a Parking Ban has been called.
+Pay special attention during the winter months as this is when the Parking Bans are frequently used.
 A vehicle is only permitted to be parked for a duration of 48 hrs on any public street before it must be moved.

 We can only help you BEFORE your vehicle is impounded.
 After the vehicle is impounded we must collect all outstanding fines and fees before it can be released.